Instant Pot Pork Stew

-• Meat: For this recipe, we use a piece of pork loin, however, pork tenderloin, pork butt, or pork shoulder would work great.
+• Meat: For this recipe, I use a piece of pork loin.
+However, pork tenderloin, pork butt, or pork shoulder would work great.

-• Seasoning: A mixture of salt and ground black pepper.
-In addition, you can add some smoked paprika, chili powder, onion powder, and garlic powder.
+• Seasoning and herbs: A mixture of salt and ground black pepper.
+In addition, you can add some smoked paprika, chili powder, onion powder, garlic powder, and bay leaves.

 • Oil: You can use vegetable oil, canola oil, extra virgin olive oil, or avocado oil.